Our Charitable Mission

 About the Project

-North Idaho College is proud to have one of the areas most well respected Carpentry Programs, offering students the opportunity to earn a certificate for the one year program, or continue on for an associates degree in Carpentry Management.
-Second year students pursuing a degree in Carpentry Management gain experience through student participation in the construction and management of the NIC Foundation's Really BIG Raffle house.
-The students enrolled in these programs have the unique opportunity to learn skills in a real world environment, one of the many benefits of the Really BIG Raffle.
-Like so many of the technical degrees at North Idaho College, the Carpentry Management Technology degree greatly impacts the future of these graduates as they attain the skills they need to be successful employees, managers and business owners in our community.
+North Idaho College is proud to have one of the areas most well respected Carpentry Programs, providing students the skills and training needed to enter the field of construction as a carpenter.
+The students have the unique opportunity to learn skills in a real world environment, one of the many benefits of the Really BIG Raffle.
+Like so many of the technical programs at North Idaho College, the Carpentry and Construction Technology program greatly impacts the future of these graduates as they attain the skills they need to be successful employees, managers and business owners in our community.
 Support of the raffle from community members provides the funding necessary for this program to continue.

-The students are responsible for all of the carpentry work on the raffle home under the supervision of the instructor Dave McRae.
+The students are responsible for all of the carpentry work on the raffle home under the supervision of the instructor Matt Piekarski.
 Other construction work such as plumbing, drywall, and heating is subcontracted out to local businesses or donated to the project.

 As the home nears completion, the NIC Foundation begins its part in selling raffle tickets to community supporters.
-The revenue from ticket sales covers the costs of the program and additional proceeds are returned to the most needed areas of the college.
+The revenue from ticket sales covers the costs of the program and prizes with all additional proceeds returned to the most needed areas of the college.

 How You Can Change a Life